rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Prerequisites

 Before you begin, make sure you have:
-- A Kubernetes cluster with `kubectl` access.
+- A working Kubernetes cluster with `kubectl` access.
-- An account in AWS, GCP, or Azure with Secret Manager API enabled.
+- An account in AWS, GCP, or Azure with the Secret Manager API enabled.
 - Basic knowledge of Kubernetes secrets and cloud service identities (IAM roles, service accounts).

 [Back to Table of Contents](#table-of-contents)